What is dark matter?

 At the moment, a hypothetical particle called the axion stands out as important.
 As well as being a strong candidate for dark matter, the existence of axions may provide answers to a few other persistent questions in physics such as the Strong CP Problem.

 The idea that there might be things in the universe which are invisible to us, that emit no light, has a long history going back hundreds of years to the days of Newton.
 With the discovery of so-called “dark nebulae” – clouds of interstellar dust blocking the light from background stars – and Pierre Laplace’s 18th-century speculations about objects which might swallow light, later to become known as black holes, astronomers came to accept the existence of a so-called “dark universe.”

-MOND has its supporters, while it can account for the rotation curve of an individual galaxy, current versions of MOND simply cannot account for the behavior and movement of matter in large structures such as galaxy clusters and, in its current form, is thought unable to completely account for the existence of dark matter.
+MOND has its supporters and it can account for the rotation curve of an individual galaxy.
+But current versions of MOND simply cannot account for the behavior and movement of matter in large structures such as galaxy clusters.
+In its present form it cannot completely account for the existence of dark matter.
 That is to say, gravity does behave in the same way at all scales of distance.
 Most versions of MOND, on the other hand, have two versions of gravity, the weaker one occurring in regions of low mass concentration such as in the outskirts of galaxies.
 However, it is not inconceivable that some new version of MOND in the future might yet account for dark matter.

 The approach astronomers are taking is to eliminate those particles which cannot be dark matter, in the hope we will be left with the one which is.

 Is this approach the correct one?
 Time will tell.

 Modified Newtonian dynamics, from Physics World

 Vera Rubin and Dark Matter, from the American Museum of Natural History